mcc85s/FightingEntropy/Records/readme.md

 ``recording some of these (videos/audio logs) attempting to manipulate the surveilling (party/parties)``

 Part of being a CIVILIAN that suspects that SPIES are COMMITTING ESPIONAGE to them...<br>
-...is knowing that there are (0) people you can go to, and say "I think someone is spying on me..."
+...is knowing that there are (0) people you can go to, and say ``I think someone is spying on me...``

 That's the key takeaway, IF someone from a foreign intelligence service IS committing espionage to a civilian...?<br>
 ...there's no place you can go to report that.<br>